top of page

 Growing containers:

-If your soil quality is subpar or if you're unable to engage in the labor-intensive process of amending soil, container gardening may be the optimal solution for growing cannabis outdoors.
+If your soil quality is subpar or if you're unable to engage in the labor-intensive process of amending soil, container gardening may be the optimal solution for growing outdoors.
 Containers offer versatility and mobility, making them suitable for various locations such as decks, patios, rooftops, and other confined spaces where traditional gardening may not be feasible.

 Containers provide the flexibility to move plants throughout the day to maximize sun exposure or shield them from excessive heat or wind.
 However, it's essential to acknowledge that plants grown in pots, buckets, or barrels are likely to be smaller than those planted directly in the ground due to root growth limitations imposed by the container size.
 Generally, the size of the pot dictates the size of the plant, although skilled cultivation techniques can enable the growth of sizable plants in relatively small containers.